w3c-ccg/http-signatures/CONTRIBUTING.md

   choices on how it can/should be used, while also specific enough that implementers can unambiguously understand how to produce and verify a signature safely and effectively.

+# What You See is What You Sign

+- Signatures serve an immediate purpose to authenticate and verify a HTTP message at the point it is received and processed, so the protocol should provide a mechanism to determine the timeliness of a signature

+- Signatures may serve an after-the-fact purpose to be able to verify that a request or response was properly verified at some point in the past (auditing)

+- To serve both the above purposes, signatures should be verifiable given the information available at that time.
+Signatures should not rely on information not present in a given message except for the secrets used.